Brahms.LAB I

 Schumann/ Dietrich/ Brahms

-F.A.E.-Sonata for violin and piano
+F.A.E.
+Sonata for violin and piano

 Johannes Brahms

-Variations on a Theme by Schumann op.
+Variations on a theme by Schumann op.
 9 for piano solo

 Joseph Joachim

-Three Pieces for violin and piano op.
+Three pieces for violin and piano op.
 2

 Robert Schumann

-Piano Quintet E-flat major op.
+Piano Quintet in E flat major op.
 44

 We thank